dahlbrody7/IT-Homelab/README.md

 - Built a virtualized network with pfSense, with LAN + DMZ segmentation
 - Troubleshot connectivity problems stemming from routing, DHCP, firewall, and system issues
-- Deployed Wazuh SIEM on a new Ubuntu VM and verified installation
+- Deployed Wazuh SIEM on a new Ubuntu VM and verified installation -Deployed Wazuh agents on all VMs and verified logs and alerts work properly

 ## Coming Soon
-Connecting Ubuntu server to Wazuh and testing that logs and alerts work properly Implementing a Windows Server machine with Active Directory IDS/IPS
+Implementing a Windows Server machine with Active Directory

 ## Certifications
 - CompTIA Network+ (N10-009)